 This is just one case of how you can use feed rules.
 For example, if your brand name fits into the sweet spot where it should be included in product titles, but your feed is missing it like Linksoul’s is, then you can also use feed rules to prepend or append your brand in the title.
 Feed rules are here to make your life easier, so take advantage of them!

-We’ve covered massive ground in the world of Google Shopping, but we can’t stop before covering a few advanced tactics and questions around them.
-Let’s on keep rolling.
+We’ve covered massive ground in the world of Google Channel, but we can’t stop before covering a few advanced tactics and questions around them.

 Should I Use Smart Shopping?

 If you’re asking this question, it’s probably been on your mind throughout this whole post, and you might’ve thought, “dude, what’s the point of all this convoluted Gold Pan stuff when we can just break out the Gold Vacuum with Smart Shopping?”

 If you’re not familiar, Smart Shopping is the newest campaign type to hit Google Channel.
 Unlike traditional Shopping campaigns, Smart Shopping ads can be shown across all of Google’s major networks:

 Consistent with other types of Smart campaigns, Smart Shopping doesn’t give you much room for optimization other than setting a daily budget, target ROAS, and visual assets you want to use outside of Search.

 At this point, you’re either thrilled to let Smart Shopping take off on auto-pilot and bring the sales in, or your stomach’s turning at the thought of a campaign you have little to no control over.
 Before you go and put the cart before the horse, you can rest easy knowing that Smart Shopping (like other Smart campaigns) isn’t for everyone.